iNoles/PawPal/README.md

 ## Features

-- **Add Pets**: Add new pets with their names, species, and date of birth.
+- **Add and Manage Pets**: Add pets with details such as name, species, and date of birth.
+Edit or remove pet information as needed.
-- **Manage Pet Tasks**: Assign and track tasks for each pet.
+- **Task Management**: Assign and organize tasks for each pet, with options to set due dates and priorities.
-- **Task Scheduling**: Set reminders for tasks related to pets.
+- **Task Reminders:**: Schedule reminders for pet-related tasks, ensuring you never miss an important task or event.
-- **Notification Support**: The app uses local notifications to remind users of upcoming pet tasks by their due date.
+- **Notification Support**: The app uses local notifications to remind users of upcoming pet tasks based on their due dates.
+- **Medical Records Management**: Record and manage pet medical history, including vaccination records, prescriptions, and notes from veterinarians.
+- **Customizable Medical Records**: Easily add, edit, or delete medical records for pets, with fields for record type, date, notes, and more.

 ## Screenshots

+Home Screen: Displays the list of pets and an overview of tasks.
 ![Home Screen](screenshot/home.png)

+Task Screen: Allows users to view and manage tasks assigned to each pet.
 ![Task Screen](screenshot/tasks.png)

 ## Technologies Used